yuanqing/figma-plugins/packages/figma-text-utilities/README.md

 Paste the contents of the clipboard into the selected text layers.

+### Find and Replace

+Find and replace the contents of the text layers within the selection or on the current page.

 ### Split Text Layers by Line

 Split each selected text layer into separate text layers that each contain a single line.